Chronic Pain Resolution - A Case Based Approach

 Both of these patients had seen other practitioners to address these issues before, but were not successful.
 They were also told that they would never improve.
 Because of this, they accepted their conditions as permanent and unavoidable.
 After experiencing the global approach and treatment personalized to their unique situation and condition, their pain was drastically improved.
 To be clear, I am not saying that all conditions can be completely resolved or that I can guarantee success in every case.
 However, I do believe that the vast majority of those in pain can experience a significant degree of relief, and that a good number of these can even be resolved or “cured” over time.

-As a naturopathic physician in the province of BC I have the privilege of having a very wide scope of practice, which allows for a wide variety of treatment options and combinations.
+As a naturopathic physician in the province of BC I have the privilege of working with a very wide scope of practice, which allows for a wide variety of treatment options and combinations.
 Some of the therapies used in my global approach to acute and chronic pain include:

 - Nutritional counselling